KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 #### 3.1.1 Layers: the building blocks of deep learning

-The fundamental data structure in neural networks is the layer
+- The fundamental data structure in neural networks is the layer

-A layer is a data-processing module that takes as input one or more tensors and that outputs one or more tensors.
+- A layer is a data-processing module that takes as input one or more tensors and that outputs one or more tensors.

-simple vector data, stored in 2D tensors of shape (samples, features), is often processed by densely connected layers, also called fully connected or dense layers
+- Simple vector data, stored in 2D tensors of shape (samples, features), is often processed by densely connected layers, also called fully connected or dense layers

-).
-Sequence data, stored in 3D tensors of shape (samples, timesteps, features), is typically processed by recurrent layers such as an LSTM layer.
+- Sequence data, stored in 3D tensors of shape (samples, timesteps, features), is typically processed by recurrent layers such as an LSTM layer.

-Image data, stored in 4D tensors, is usually processed by 2D convolution layers (Conv2D).
+- Image data, stored in 4D tensors, is usually processed by 2D convolution layers (Conv2D).

-When using Keras, you don’t have to worry about compatibility, because the layers you add to your models are dynamically built to match the shape of the incoming layer
+- When using Keras, you don’t have to worry about compatibility, because the layers you add to your models are dynamically built to match the shape of the incoming layer

 #### 3.1.2 Models: networks of layers